How it all began

 Make sure you wear sun protection.
+Do not trespass.
 Do not go into remote, hidden or deserted areas alone.
 Always carry a charged cell phone and a water bottle.
 Go in pairs, if possible.

 Be mindful of larger trash piles or rotted wood, as they make good hiding places for venomous snakes or spiders.
-When in doubt, leave that area.
+When in doubt, leave that area alone.

 Never pick up trash with bare hands – wear disposable gloves.
 Be especially careful with sharp objects, needles, broken glass or jagged metal.
 Clean those parts of your skin or clothing that came in contact with trash as soon as possible.
-Do not exhaust yourself and mind the signs of overheating your body.
+Do not exhaust yourself and be aware of overheating.
 Seek shade and water immediately.

 No time limit – do this year round to earn KR points!

 Do this once a month, or as often as you wish – there are no limits.

 Recycle: just carry a used plastic grocery bag with you at all times.
 It fits in your smallest pocket and you can use it to pick up a little trash whenever you see it.